-Email nemara@camden.rutgers.edu or nohaemara@rutgers.edu

-Web site: http://economics.camden.rutgers.edu/emara.html
+Email: nemara@camden.rutgers.edu or nohaemara@rutgers.edu Web site: http://economics.camden.rutgers.edu/emara.html

-Class room and time: BSB-134, Mon./Wed., 11:15am-12:10pm, and online class on Fridays.
+Classroom and time: BSB-335, Mon./Wed./Fri., 11:15am-12:10pm.

 COURSE DESCRIPTION

 This course introduces students to multiple regression methods for analyzing data in economics and related disciplines.
 Extensions include regression with discrete random variables, instrumental variables regression, analysis of random experiments and quasi-experiments, and regression with time series data.
 The objective of the course is for the student to learn how to conduct - and how to critique - empirical studies in economics and related fields.
 Accordingly, the emphasis of the course is on empirical applications.
 The mathematics of econometrics will be introduced only as needed and will not be a central focus.